Torah reading: Occasions when the Torah is read

-The beginning each weekly parashah (usually the first segment of seven) from the Torah is read during Sabbath afternoons and in the morning services on Mondays and Thursdays.
+The beginning of each weekly Torah portion (usually the first segment of seven) from the Torah is read during Mincha on Shabbat and at Shaharit (morning services) on Mondays and Thursdays.
 The entire weekly parashah is read on Shabbat mornings.
 Most major and minor festival and fast days have a unique Torah reading devoted to that day.
-The Torah is also read during afternoon services on fasts and Yom Kippur.
+The Torah is also read during afternoon services on fast days and Yom Kippur.

 When the Torah is read in the morning, it comes after Tachanun or Hallel, or, if these are omitted, immediately after the Amidah.
-The Torah reading is followed by the recitation of the Half Kaddish.
+The Torah reading is followed by the recitation of the Hatzi Kaddish.

-When the Torah is read during the afternoon prayers, it occurs immediately before the Amidah.
+When the Torah is read during Minha, it occurs immediately before the Amidah.